 The definition of declutter comes in two parts.
 The first is “to remove unnecessary items” and the second, “from an untidy or overcrowded space.”
 So, the central ideas behind decluttering are basically to get rid of what you no longer need to make life less crowded.
 This has obvious relevance to physical spaces but can go much further than that too.
 So, what areas of your life can you declutter and what benefits can you expect to see as a result?

 There are many reasons why a decluttered home might be good for you.
 From basic hygiene and making spaces easier to clean and access, to making you feel calm, decluttering is hugely positive.
 The New York Times best seller “The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing” has some particularly useful tips.
 The book has sparked something of a trend, introducing a system that ensures a home, once decluttered, remains that way forever.
 Alternatively, start with the tried and tested method of throwing out anything you haven’t used for three months.
 Create a pile of ‘not sures’ and if you don’t use those in the next three months, throw them out too.
+Another blessing is that by decluttering your home you won’t have to extend it to get more space – decluttering means more space for free!

 “Tidy space, tidy mind,” as the saying goes.
 Whether you work from home or in an office, the condition of a workspace can have a big impact on effectiveness.
 Is your desk covered in piles of disorganised paper?
 Are you unable to find stationary, books or papers when you need them?
 Do you sit down to work and feel a sense of being overwhelmed?
 Decluttering your workspace allows you to create clear, clean surfaces and organised systems.
 It’s the first step towards boosting efficiency and contentedness at work.